etmoore/node-workshop/w1/lessons/05-express-intro.md

 Test this out!

 > **NOTE:** Don't forget the `:` in the route!
-What happens if you forget it?
+What happens if you forget it? _express doesn't reconize route_  "Cannot GET hello/evan"

 Your Turn!

 1. We did forgot to capitalize the first letter of the name.
-Assign the URL parameter to a variable and then capitalize it correctly before sending back the response.
+Assign the URL parameter to a variable and then capitalize it correctly before sending back the response. - DONE
-1. Add a new route handler to respond with the folling JSON object when a user navigates to `localhost:3000/user/michael/33/javascript`:
+1. Add a new route handler to respond with the folling JSON object when a user navigates to `localhost:3000/user/michael/33/javascript`: - DONE

   ```json
   {